AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Valkyries who use cannons, pistols, blades, and fists deal 6% more Total DMG. | 5 Dealing Crit DMG boosts Valkyrie Physical and Elemental DMG by 15% for 4s.
-Triggering it again resets the duration. | 10 After the deployed Valkyrie deals MELEE DMG, she will deal 20% more Physical and Elemental DMG for 10s.
-Triggering it again refreshes the duration. | 15
+When spending at least 100/125 SP at once, all enemies take 10%/20% more Total DMG for 15s (cannot stack).
+Triggering it again resets the duration. | 15
+Valkyries who use pistols, chakrams, cannons or fists deal 20% more Total DMG. | 15

 !!! note
-    Effective for 6.2 2nd Half.
+    Effective for 6.3.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
 Early | Veil of Tears | The Lonely Moon
-Mid | Rainbow of Absence / Gold Goblet / Mad King's Mask | The Lonely Moon Late | Good Old Days or Key to the Deep | The Lonely Moon
+Mid | Mad King's Mask / Gold Goblet / Rainbow of Absence | The Lonely Moon or Dreamful Gold Late | Good Old Days or Key to the Deep | The Lonely Moon or Dreamful Gold

 !!! note
     Pick Boundless Feeling when your HoS is strong enough to not have problems clearing F4 Double (Aponia's Ultimate signet at F3 for the best chances at doing this) so you get the value from +1 to all Aponia signets picked.
 Otherwise, go with The Lonely Moon and make sure to time it for instantly clearing Wave 2.